Eain99/kintone_dojo/day6/task7aNotes.md

 * use switch statement to get the values from productTitle

-## prohibit the duplication in 重複禁止項目＿文字列
+## from saving the record if the "ID" has a duplicate